yimingweng/genome_assembling_of_gelechiid_moths/note.md

 ```

 - Download the PacBio read file [SRR15658214](https://www.ncbi.nlm.nih.gov/sra/SRX11955122[accn]) from NCBI (the file is about 12Gb in size, and it takes about 2-3 Hrs to download using fastq-dump tool)
-- For more information using slurm to submit/manage the job on the cluster mechine, check [this](https://slurm.schedmd.com/quickstart.html) out!
+- For more information using slurm to submit/manage the job on the cluster machine, check [this](https://slurm.schedmd.com/quickstart.html) out!

 ```
 # /blue/kawahara/yimingweng